smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ## Impact on existing code

-Because this approach does not change the API, tehre's no impact to developers who use VirtualDisplayEncoder.
+Because this approach does not change existing API, and changes are inside of VirtualDisplayEncoder class, there's no impact to developers who use VirtualDisplayEncoder.

 ## Alternatives considered